devsigner-xyz/n8n-docker-caddy/README.md

 3. Ensure ports 443 and 5678 are not in use by other services (local only)
 4. Check volume permissions (local only)
 5. For local development, accept the self-signed certificate in your browser
-6. For Telegram webhooks:
-   - Make sure you're using the ngrok HTTPS URL
-   - Add `/webhook-test` to the ngrok URL
-   - Verify the ngrok tunnel is active

 ## Support